 IRAs are attractive to investors because they enable taxes on dividends and profits to be deferred (traditional IRA) or avoided (Roth).
-To a large degree you can do the same trades in an IRA that you can do in your regular accounts.
-However there are significant differences, and the differences change over time as brokers adjust their policies, and their software.
+To a large degree, you can do the same trades in an IRA that you can do in your regular accounts.
+However there are significant differences, and the differences change over time as brokers adjust their policies and their software.
 I’ve tried to summarize the differences below.

 Brokers vary in what transactions they allow in your IRA, but one restriction mandated by the IRS is that you cannot use your IRA as security/ collateral for a loan.
 Getting leverage using margin and selling equities short involves using the assets in your account to secure the loans so those trades are definitely out in an IRA.

 If you only buy securities when your account shows enough cash to cover the purchase as “settled cash”, or “cash available to withdraw” then you won’t violate the rules—even if you sell it five minutes later.
 It’s only when you are dependent on an upcoming cash settlement from a previous sale that you have to be careful.
-So if your cash balance is large compared to your trade size (e.g., $10K cash, $2K trades), then you could do up to 5 trades in a 3 day period before you had to worry about the settlement timing.
+So if your cash balance is large compared to your trade size (e.g., $10K cash, $2K trades), then you could do up to 5 trades in a 2 day period before you had to worry about the settlement timing.

-Several firms (Fidelity, optionsXpress) offer limited margin accounts in their IRAs to support buying/selling options spreads.
-IRA account holders using margin would probably be subject to the pattern day trader rules that require $25K in capital for accounts that trade often on margin, otherwise IRAs should look like cash accounts that aren’t subject to this rule.
+Multiple firms (e.g, Fidelity, Schwab, TD Ameritrade, Interactive Brokers) offer limited margin accounts in their IRAs to support buying/selling options spreads.
+IRA account holders using margin would also be subject to the pattern day trader rules that require $25K in capital for accounts that trade often on margin, otherwise, IRAs should look like cash accounts that aren’t subject to this rule.

 The tax treatment of trades in IRAs is pretty simple—in the short term you don’t pay taxes on profits from individual trades, and you won’t be able to take a deduction for any losses.
-In a tax deferred account like a traditional IRA you’ll generally pay taxes on your gains when you make distributions, but in the meantime you’re compounding your money without paying taxes, which is a huge advantage.
-Of course taxes are a horrendously complicated subject, so consult your tax adviser for definitive answers.
+In a tax-deferred account like a traditional IRA you’ll generally pay taxes on your gains when you make distributions, but in the meantime, you’re compounding your money without paying taxes, which is a huge advantage.
+Of course, taxes are a horrendously complicated subject, so consult your tax adviser for definitive answers.